 - Be supervised by a physician.
 The physician must be on the premises at all times when the physician extender is seeing patients.

 - Help ensure the member knows of their credentials.
-The member should be aware they might not see a medical doctor.
+Make the member aware they might not see a medical doctor.

 - Get the sponsoring physician’s signature on all progress notes.